New Online Course - Pen Nib and Ink

 As for the classes’ content, there will be explanations and demonstrations on the mechanisms of how the nib works; how to investigate the source of eventual issues and take measures to fix them; how to keep the nib perfectly clean and always functioning like a brand new one; how to hold and move the nib on the paper correctly so as to get the best of its resources – including obtaining the finest lines possible.
 Also, there will be demonstrations on how to proceed to make corrections, erase the ink and remake the drawings, how to recognize the qualities of a good paper, and much more.

 Furthermore, most specific practices proposed in the guidebook will be demonstrated live for a better understanding of their mechanisms.
 All these practices are related to many particular needs that we face while representing light and shade using the visual language of hatching.
+Additionally, the technique of stippling (not addressed in the guidebook) will be covered and its fundamentals explained and demonstrated.
 Afterward, some biological subjects can be examined and explained regarding their form, light and shade, and especially further details such as texture, indument, ornaments etc. Demonstrations provide methods for rendering all these aspects with the language of hatching while describing how to make the best use of the pen nib technique.
 The students are encouraged to practice online, ask questions, optionally film their own hands while working and show their results to receive advice.

 How this course works: